Campus Security Report

 Bowling Green State University supports and sponsors programs aimed at preventing student and employee alcohol and other drug impairment problems.
 The Counseling Center offers confidential alcohol and other drug counseling to BGSU students with screening, evaluation, referral and follow-up.
 Supportive recovery assistance is available.

-In addition, the BGSU Wellness Connection offers peer education programs and professional staff education workshops on issues relating to substance abuse prevention as well as intervention.
+In addition, the Office of Health and Wellness offers peer education programs and professional staff education workshops on issues relating to substance use and misuse.

 Policies and Procedures

 Students who report being victims of crimes are treated with dignity.
-The University acknowledges the support services of the Office of Title IX, Center for Violence Prevention and Education, Falcon Health Center, the BGSU Police Department, the Counseling Center, the Center for Women and Gender Equity, the BGSU Care Coalition, the Office of Residence Life, Student Legal Services, the Wellness Connection, the Office of the Dean of Students, the Division of Community Well-Being, The Cocoon, Firelands Dean’s Office, Erie County Sheriff’s Office, and Firelands Counseling and Recovery Services of Erie County.
+The University acknowledges the support services of the Office of Title IX, Gender Violence Prevention and Education Services, Falcon Health Center, the BGSU Police Department, the Counseling Center, the Center for Women and Gender Equity, the BGSU Care Coalition, the Office of Residence Life, Student Legal Services, the Office of Health and Wellness, the Office of the Dean of Students, the Division of Community Well-Being, The Cocoon, Firelands Dean’s Office, Erie County Sheriff’s Office, and Firelands Counseling and Recovery Services of Erie County.
 Many additional University offices also provide programming aimed at the prevention of crime.

 BGSU Violence in the Workplace policy